Eric Chan, Oakland Operations Associate | eric [at] apen4ej [dot] org

 Amee is a first-generation Indian American, who was born and raised on the East Coast.
 Her personal experiences have supported her awareness of how inequalities in the workplace, as well as the built and natural environment, influence community health.
 As a recent master’s graduate from UC Berkeley School of Public Health, her studies have focused on the intersection between worker health, climate resilience, and environmental justice.
 She previously worked with the Natural Resources Defense Council to support international policy advocacy efforts protecting vulnerable urban communities in India from extreme heat due to climate change as well as worsening air pollution.
 Prior to attending Berkeley, she spent a year in India supporting research and educational outreach on the social and environmental costs of the electronics industry.
 In her new role at APEN, Amee is committed to building a stronger understanding of California’s political landscape and the policy strategies by which APEN supports the environmental and climate justice movement.
 In her free time, she enjoys supporting radical South Asian community groups and exploring the Bay Area on her bicycle!

-Shina has a deep commitment to environmental justice as the intersection ofhuman rights, equity and ecological sanity.
-She was exposed to the link between environmental health and poverty at a young age between visiting family in the Philippines and growing up in the shadow of a Los Angeles area oil refinery.
+Shina has a deep commitment to environmental justice as the intersection of human rights, equity, health, and ecological sanity.
+She has experienced the link between environmental health and poverty at a young age between visiting family in the Philippines and growing up in the shadow of a Los Angeles area oil refinery.
 Shina began work with human rights campaigns while pursuing undergraduate degrees in International Studies and Political Science at Long Beach State and focused on climate disaster relief and food justice.
-Currently, she organizes with Anakbayan from the Bay Area to the Philippines, fighting always for people, culture, community and planet over profits.
+At APEN, Shina has served as Executive Assistant, building and supporting sustainable infrastructure for the organization.
+As Local Policy Associate, she now organizes our member leaders to pass and implement policies for community resistance and resilience in Oakland, Richmond, and with statewide partners..

 Laiseng Saechao, State Organizer | laiseng [at] apen4ej [dot] org